spencerSunLingWei/Python_start_up/README.md

 # Python_practicing
-small programs in Python for practicing
+small programs to learn and practice coding in Python